 No one has favorited this theater yet

 By 1937 it was operated by the London & Southern Super Cinemas Ltd. chain.
 The Regal Cinema was leased to the Odeon circuit in 1946 and was re-named Odeon.
 The café was converted into a Victor Sylvester Dance Studio in the 1960’s.
 It was sold by the Rank Organisation to an independent operator in 1975 and renamed Scala Cinema, by 1981 using the circle only.
 Closed 23rd September 1983 with the film “Porky’s II:The Next Day” starring Dan Monahan.

-Became a bingo hall initially named Ritz but now Mecca.
+Became a bingo hall initially named Ritz but later Mecca.
 On 20th February 2020 the building was put up for sale by auction at an asking price of £600,000+, but failed to sell, with the maximum reached £590,000.
-Mecca bingo continues in the building until March 2020 when it was closed due to the Covid-19 pandemic.
+Mecca Bingo continued in the building until March 2020 when it was closed due to the Covid-19 pandemic.
 The Rank Organisation announced in May 2021 that the Mecca Bingo Club would be closed permanently.
 Plans were announced in October 2021 that the building would be demolished.
 In November 2021 it was designated a Grade II Listed building by English Heritage.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.